26F-Studio/Techmino/readme.md

 And i'm considering either letting the server software being open source or not but it'll be a later thing when it's ready

-This game is made under an original game of Techmino (credited above) and all the license were intact for this repo while removing assets that aren't supposed to be in the game to avoid any copyright infringement from the original fork
+This game is built on the original Techmino (credited above), and all Techmino licenses remain intact in this repo.
+Original Techmino assets are still present for now and will be removed as replacements are developed — no commercial use or distribution involving those assets is intended until then.